-Windows Virtual Desktop is a cloud platform service managed by Microsoft Azure for virtualizing desktops and apps for customers and end-users.
+Windows Virtual Desktop is a cloud-hosted desktop as a service by Microsoft Azure for virtualizing desktops and apps for customers and end-users.

 WVD offers multi-session virtual Windows 10, optimizations for Office 365 ProPlus, and support for RDS environments.
-The Azure portal and Powershell commands help in Image management, profile management, and virtual disks for caching and more.
-See: WVD vs RDS
+The Azure portal and Powershell commands help in the management of images, profile, and virtual disks for caching and more.

 WVD Architectural Overview